gbin/err-xkcdcharts/README.md

 • !xy​ - usage: xy [-h] [--ylabel YLABEL] [--xlabel XLABEL] [--ylim YLIM] [--xlim XLIM]
 ```

+Note: be careful, this is just an example plugin and your generated charts are **public**.
+Please use another storage for sensitive stuff in your team.

 Special thanks to [Randall Munroe for XKCD!](http://xkcd.com/)